Ekumen-OS/ros2_testing_workshop_roscon_es_25/README.md

 # ROS 2 Testing: A Practical Survival Guide

-This workshop introduces the **best practices for designing, testing, and maintaining ROS 2 nodes in C++** to ensure code quality, maintainability, and confidence in deployments.
+This workshop, developed for ROSCon Spain 2025, introduces the **best practices for designing, testing, and maintaining ROS 2 nodes in C++** to ensure code quality, maintainability, and confidence in deployments.

 It combines theory with hands-on exercises so that participants can directly apply the concepts in their own workflow.